 After determining the relevant NOAEL a default uncertainty factor (UF) of 100 is usually applied.
 This factor is made up of a 10-fold factor for interspecies variability and a 10-fold factor for intra-human variability.
 The 10-fold factors for variability cover toxicokinetics as well as toxicodynamics.
-Sometimes additional UFs3 can be attributed if there are severe irreversible effects such as toxicity to reproduction/teratogenicity or carcinogenicity.
+Sometimes additional UFs can be attributed if there are severe irreversible effects such as toxicity to reproduction/teratogenicity or carcinogenicity.
 They could also be applied if the data package is too limited or a LOAEL (lowest observed adverse effect level) is used to derive the AOEL.

-The AOEL is refined for oral absorption if it is less than 80 %.
+The AOEL is refined if the oral absorption is less than 80 %.